by John Darer CLU ChFC CSSC RSP

 - What new products are being developed to deal the added longevity?

-- What could the National Structured Settlement Trade Association and its members be doing to increase financial literacy about longevity risk?
+- What could the National Structured Settlement Trade Association (NSSTA), Society of Settlement Planners (SSP), and American Association of Settlement Consultants (AASC) and their respective members, be doing to increase financial literacy about long life planning and longevity risk?

 Comments